p0las/blackheath_website/content/before-you-fly/code-of-conduct.md

 All pilots using BMSC sites must be members of the Sports Aviation Federation of Australia (SAFA) and undertake to **follow regulations as set out in the SAFA Operations Manual**.

 It is a requirement of BMSC membership and use of Club administered flying sites that you agree to observe and abide by the following values set out below.
-Failure to abide by the ‘Code of Conduct’ could result in suspension of Flying Privileges or escalation to SAFA as deemed necessary at the time by the Committee.
+Failure to abide by the 'Code of Conduct' could result in suspension of Flying Privileges or escalation to SAFA as deemed necessary at the time by the Committee.

-## 1. Respect for Club sites.
+## 1. Respect for Club sites

 Flying sites are a precious resource for our sport and our club.
 Our custodianship of them and ongoing access to them is not guaranteed and is under regular scrutiny.
 The Mount Blackheath site is our main site, and over the years the club has worked hard to maintain a good relationship with Blue Mountains City Council, and the Landing Paddock landowner.
 We do not have an alternative landing site for Mt Blackheath, and loss of this would ultimately result in the closure of the site.